-We are in-tune like that.
+We are in tune like that.

 Another thing I love about it is how easy it is to make.
 You don't need any rare tools, or slave over it for hours, which makes it perfect to save on short notice.

 - Combining wet ingredients: With a stand mixer or handheld electric mixer, and with the paddle attachment, beat eggs and brown sugar over medium speed until the mixture is a paler color.
 Slowly pour the oil into the mixture while still beating.

-- Add the flour mixture and whisk until mixed well.
+- Making batter: Add the flour mixture and whisk until mixed well.
 Fold in coconut and carrot using a spatula.Pour the batter into the prepared mold.

 - Decorating: While the cake cools down, place the coconut flakes for decoration in a baking tray and bake until it turns golden brown.
 Remove from the oven and let it cool down to room temperature.
 Set aside.Mix the powdered sugar with vanilla extract and coconut milk.
 It should be very thick but pourable.
 Add a few more drops of coconut milk if needed.Pour this mix on the cake, top with the toasted coconut.

 Tips and Notes

 Nutritional information is calculated automatically based on ingredients listed.
-Please consult your doctor if you need precise nutritional information.
+Please consult your doctor if you need precise nutrition information.